-- Always working in an open environment (eg avoiding private or unobserved situations and encouraging an open environment (eg no secrets) - Treating all young people and equally, and with respect and dignity - Always putting the welfare of each young person first, before winning or achieving goals - Maintaining a safe and appropriate distance with young people (eg it is not appropriate to have an intimate relationship with a young person or to share a room with them) - Building balanced relationships based on mutual trust which empowers young people and to share in the decision-making process
+- xix.
+Always working in an open environment (eg avoiding private or unobserved situations and encouraging an open environment (eg no secrets) - xx.
+Treating all young people and equally, and with respect and dignity - xxi.
+Always putting the welfare of each young person first, before winning or achieving goals - Maintaining a safe and appropriate distance with young people (eg it is not appropriate to have an intimate relationship with a young person or to share a room with them)

-- Making sport fun, enjoyable and promoting fair play - Ensuring that if any form of manual/physical support is required, it should be provided openly and according to guidelines provided by the BTC.
+- xxiii.
+Building balanced relationships based on mutual trust which empowers young people to share in the decision-making process - xxiv.
+Making sport fun, enjoyable and promoting fair play - xxv.
+Ensuring that if any form of manual/physical support is required, it should be provided openly and according to guidelines provided by the BTC.
 Care is needed, as it is difficult to maintain hand positions when the young person is constantly moving.
-Young people and and carers should always be consulted and their agreement gained - Keeping up to date with the technical skills, qualifications and insurance in sport - Involving parents wherever possible (e.g. for the responsibility of their young people and in the changing rooms).
-If groups have to be supervised in the changing rooms, always ensure parents/instructors/coaches/ officials work in pairs - Ensuring that if mixed gender participants are taken away they should always be accompanied by a male and female member of staff.
-(NB: however, same gender abuse can also occur) - Ensuring that at competitions or residential events, adults should not enter young people and adult at risk's rooms or invite young people and into their rooms - Being an excellent role model this includes not smoking or drinking alcohol in the company of young people and and promoting a healthy diet - Giving enthusiastic and constructive feedback rather than negative criticism - Recognising the developmental needs and capacity of young people and avoiding excessive training or competition and not pushing them against their will - Securing parental consent in writing to act in loco parentis (Appendix Q), if the need arises to give permission for the administration of emergency first aid and/or other medical treatment - Securing parental consent in writing for attendance at competitions and away trips - Keeping a written record of any injury that occurs, along with the details of any treatment given - Where staff witness an injury this must be reported to the parents at the first opportunity - Requesting written parental consent if young people are required to be transported in instructors/coaches/officials/volunteers' etc, cars.
+Young people and carers should always be consulted and their agreement gained - xxvi.
+Keeping up to date with the technical skills, qualifications and insurance in sport - xxvii.
+Involving parents wherever possible (e.g. for the responsibility of their young people in the changing rooms).
+If groups have to be supervised in the changing rooms, always ensure parents/instructors/coaches/ officials work in pairs - xxviii.
+Ensuring that if mixed gender participants are taken away they should always be accompanied by a male and female member of staff.
+(NB: however, same gender abuse can also occur) - xxix.
+Ensuring that at competitions or residential events, adults should not enter children and young people's rooms or invite young people into their rooms - xxx.
+Being an excellent role model this includes not smoking or drinking alcohol in the company of children and young people and promoting a healthy diet - xxxi.
+Giving enthusiastic and constructive feedback rather than negative criticism - xxxii.
+Recognising the developmental needs and capacity of children and young people and - avoiding excessive training or competition and not pushing them against their will - xxxiii.
+Securing parental consent in writing to act in loco parentis (Appendix Q), if the need arises to give permission for the administration of emergency first aid and/or other medical treatment - xxxiv.
+Securing parental consent in writing for attendance at competitions and away trips

+- xxxv.
+Keeping a written record of any injury that occurs, along with the details of any treatment given - xxxvi.
+Where staff witness an injury this must be reported to the parents at the first opportunity - xxxvii.
+Requesting written parental consent if children and young people are required to be transported in instructors/coaches/officials/volunteers' etc, cars.

-2.3 Coaching/Staffing Ratios
+5.4 Coaching/Staffing Ratios